 With fuel prices so high and everyone trying to be ‘energy efficient’, it’s no wonder that the windows on our homes stay closed until spring.

-The problem is, the air in our homes gets stale, and that’s not very good for our family.
+The problem is that the air in our homes gets stale, which is not very good for our families.

 The problem with stale air